-The ISST shall create an initial plan for every child referred.
-The plan may indicate no services are necessary, that one or more services are necessary or that a team meeting must occur prior to developing a plan.
+The ISST shall create an initial plan for every child referred; indicating that no services are necessary, that one or more services are necessary or that a team meeting must occur prior to developing a plan.
 If the child committed behavior that would otherwise be a crime of violence or unlawful sexual behavior, the ISST is required to hold a meeting and develop a plan.